voxpupuli/voxpupuli.github.io/privacy-policy/index.md

 the website itself.
 The website itself is hosted with [Github Pages](https://pages.github.com/) and any data gathered by Github will adhere to the [Github Privacy Policy](https://help.github.com/articles/github-privacy-statement/).

+The website uses [Cloudflare](https://www.cloudflare.com) for securing the communication to the Vox Pupuli website.

-The website does host a community run Blog series and do require that the author's name be visible in the blog post indefinitely.
+The website does host a community run Blog series and may have the author's name be visible in the blog post indefinitely.

+* Legal basis for this data usage: Legitimate interest

 ## The codebases